lcc214321/trasier-client/README.md

 [![Coverage Status](https://coveralls.io/repos/github/trasiercom/trasier-client/badge.svg?branch=develop&g=3)](https://coveralls.io/github/trasiercom/trasier-client?branch=develop)

-Trasier Client sends tracing data into the Trasier System.
+Trasier Client ingests tracing data into the Trasier system.

-# PubSubCLient
+# PubSubClient

 Trasier's PubSubClient is a high performant, non I/O blocking pub/sub client.
 It is based on Netty and uses `async-google-pubsub-client` under the hood.

 ## Configuration

-Trasier PubSubClient must be configured with `serviceAccountToken` `project`, `clientId` and `topic` parameters.
-Those parameters are provided by Trasier during the registration process.
+Trasier PubSubClient must be configured by setting the `serviceAccountToken` and `appId` parameters.
+These parameters are provided by Trasier during the registration process.
+Optionally there may be a different `project` and `topic` set, if not provided we will assume the default settings.

 ```
+PubSubClient pubSubClientDefault = PubSubClient.builder().serviceAccountToken(...).appId(...).build();
-PubSubClient pubSubClient = PubSubClient.builder().serviceAccountToken(...).project(...).clientId(...).topic(...).build();
+PubSubClient pubSubClientCustomized = PubSubClient.builder().serviceAccountToken(...).project(...).appId(...).topic(...).build();
 ```

 ## Usage

-### Creating an Event
+### Creating a Span

-An event can be either of type `REQUEST`, `RESPONSE` or `NOTICE`.
+A span is the main entity within the trasier system and can be a regular span in terms of the OpenTracing standard or a single event.

-The Event class has appropriate Builder methods:
+The Span class has appropriate builder methods:

 ```
-Event.Builder requestEvent = Event.newRequestEvent(conversationId, producer, operation);

-Event.Builder responseEvent = newResponseEvent(Builder requestEvent);

-Event.Builder noticeEvent = newEvent(UUID conversationId, Application producer, String operation);
+Span regularSpan = Span.newSpan(conversationId, traceId, endpoint, name).startTimestamp(startTimestamp).endTimestamp(endTimestamp).build();

+Span singleEventSpan = Span.newSpan(conversationId, traceId, endpoint, name).startTimestamp(startTimestamp).build();
 ```

-The Request and Response Event is used to trace messages exchanged by two Applications (the producer and the consumer application).
+The regular case is used to trace messages exchanged between two applications.
+The producing application is considered as the "incoming" endpoint of the span whereas the consuming application is considered the "outgoing" application.

-The Notice event can be used to trace an internal state of an application (for example complex filtering algorithm).
+A single event is typically used add additional information to a span that does not represent an actual message but some internal state of an application (for example complex filtering algorithm).

+If there is not way of tracing the incoming and outgoing data in on go (asynchronous / reactive behaviour) it is also possible to trace them in two separate single span-events.
+The trasier system takes care of merging them into a regular span on read-time.
+However, it is important to keep the IDs and the operationName of the span the span and to take care of setting the correct timestamps and data attributes.

-Parameters `converstaionId`, `application` and `operation` are mandatory.
+The parameters `converstaionId`, `traceId`, one `endpoint`, one `timestamp` and the `operationName` are mandatory.

-### Sending events
+### Sending spans

-It is possible to send a single event using `pubSubClient.sendEvent(event)` or a list of events `pubSubClient.sendEvents(events)`.
-However internally the events are buffered and send one by one without having a negative impact on the performance.
+It is possible to submit a single span using `pubSubClient.sendSpan(span)` or a list of spans `pubSubClient.sendSpans(spans)`.
+However internally all spans are buffered and send in chunks to reduce the operational overhead.

 A simple Spring application could look like this: